 Read breezes through Lenin’s early life.
 He is clearly less interested in that period.
 Still, all the basic facts are there and Read doesn’t waste ink on pointless factoids.
 The middle period of Lenin’s life, spent mostly in exile, is where Read really shines.
 He does a good job condensing the period down without grave distortions, and manages to convey some feeling of what it was like to be there.
 Though readers wanting to gain an understanding of Lenin’s political objectives in this period should look elsewhere.
 Lars Lih‘s Lenin (Critical Lives) is a good choice as a follow-up — it is not a conventionally biography but rather is a sketch of Lenin’s political ideas, with an emphasis on historically contextualizing them.
 Lih makes clear that Lenin’s political outlook was centered on the use of the “heroic” narrative, and leadership by example.
 Read’s book also includes a generous amount of information about Lenin’s relationship with his family, from the motivation that arose after his brother’s execution to the support that his mother and sisters gave him.

 In the last part of the book, from the February (1917) revolution through Lenin’s death, the book is a little skimpy.
 Read’s political biases are a bit more problematic here.
 Read is clearly opposed to most of Lenin’s mature political ideas, and can’t bring himself to discuss them in any sort of sympathetic way, that is to say, without a distasteful sneer.
 It is partly a problem of concision.
 Read simply does not allot enough space to the crucial revolutionary period from 1917 on to contextualize Lenin’s views and so instead resorts to conclusory, unsupported generalizations.
-Read’s book is understandably meant to be a compact and accessible biography, but readers should be warned that Lenin’s political views get short shrift in the last part of the book.
+Read’s book is understandably meant to be a compact and accessible biography, but readers should be warned that Lenin’s political views get short shrift in the last part of this book.
+There are other books that treat Lenin’s final years more fully.
+For instance, Moeshe Lewin‘s Lenin’s Last Struggle is a short and readable summary of how Lenin fought against despotism during his last years, despite crippling health problems, and sought to block the rise of Stalin.
+Read clearly disagrees with that characterization, arguing that Lenin had only minor and mostly personal qualms with Stalin near the end of his life.
+Though in The Soviet Century Lewin notes that the opening of the Soviet archives added further support for the Lenin’s Last Struggle thesis and against Read’s position.

 In the introduction, Read states that he will mostly cite to Lenin’s own writings when possible.
 This later proves disappointing in that Read directly quotes Lenin rather sparingly, and more often relies on conclusory summaries (then again, more quotations would make this a much longer and very different book).
 This creates a problem compounded somewhat by the (unhelpful) tradition of historians of not using footnotes to precisely identify the support for each statement.
 For instance, Lenin famously argued (in The State and Revolution) against “bourgeois democracy” in favor of the Marxist concept of “smashing the [bourgeois] state” in order to rebuild it under the “dictatorship of the proletariat”, followed by a gradual “withering away of the state”.
 Read does nothing to contextualize or explain these points.
 He instead raises concern about Lenin’s critiques of (bourgeois) democracy.
 But many academics have studied the question and there is considerable evidence a hundred years later to empirically support Lenin’s theoretical position.
 C. Wright Mills is one, but also the liberal political scientists Martin Gilens & Benjamin Page recently showed (admittedly, after Read’s bio was published) that voting in the United States does not allow most people any significant influence on government policy, etc. In other words, there is empirical evidence that Lenin’s points about bourgeois democracy being a fraud are well taken — Read’s criticisms are therefore counterfactual and principally ideological.

-The book recounts Lenin’s public achievements as filtered through a liberal lens — only those that coincide with liberal views are discussed as being actual achievements, while Marxist/proletariat objectives that oppose liberal views are mostly treated unsympathetically if not in an openly disdainful manner.
+The book recounts Lenin’s public achievements as filtered through a liberal lens — only those that are palatable to liberal views are discussed as being actual achievements, while Marxist/proletariat objectives that oppose liberal views are mostly treated unsympathetically if not in an openly disdainful manner.
 For example, in the last part of the book, the crucial question of the Russian peasants and their central role in food shortages and famines is glossed over.
 This is a tremendous omission.
+Moreover, Read spends much time on Lenin’s period of exile, when he was endlessly arguing over matters of theory and party organization — precisely the sort of endless debate that is the centerpiece of Liberalism — while frowning upon Lenin’s period of revolutionary action toward the end of his life.

 One of the most divisive aspects of Lenin’s political career is the Machiavellian nature of much of it.
 Machiavelli’s work The Prince is often oversimplified as suggesting that “the ends justify the means”.
 But that is an unfair characterization, in that Machiavelli was really arguing that a particular end — the founding of a republic — justified engaging in means that would otherwise be unacceptable.
 Lenin deployed somewhat similar logic, but in a narrower way, namely, that eliminating class conflict to create a state based on egalitarian communist principles justified fighting back against class oppressors.
 Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they inflict on the poor and the proletariat.
 Some of that might today be termed “structural violence”.
 Lenin wagered (accurately, in the case of Russia) that the ruling class would not voluntarily surrender any meaningful amount of power to the proletariat.
 This concept that, in the general sense, violence is necessary for radical emancipatory projects, predated Lenin.
 Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle.
 It took the French revolution to institute the metric system, and the October revolution to move Russia to the same (Gregorian) calendar as most of the rest of the world.
 The belief that these seemingly “simple” things can be instituted merely through parliamentary debate is usually naive!